 In contrast, this section requires the deed or certificate of location to be filed first with the recorder.
 Accord Colo.
 Rev. Stat. § 38-29-114(2); Mont.
 Code § 15-1-116(1); N.H.
 Rev. Stat. §477:44, subp.
 III.
 When the home buyer finances the purchase, the lender or title insurer normally will file the deed or certificate for recording.
 When the buyer does not finance the purchase, the manufactured home retailer, like a car dealer, can offer to file the deed for recording, or the purchaser can file it.
 In this way, the home immediately is brought into the real property title system.
+Moreover, by requiring the recorder, rather than the home owner, to notify the tax assessor and the government agency that maintains the manufactured home title records, the notice is more likely to be given.
+The home owner may be unaware of the requirement to deliver notice or may attempt to avoid paying real property taxes by failing to deliver it.

-The possibility that a manufactured home transferor will fraudulently transfer title to the home more than once is a significant practical concern.
+The possibility that a manufactured home sellertransferor will fraudulently transfer title to the home more than once is anothera significant practical concern.
 This wrongful practice is facilitated if the transferor retains the original ownership document.
 Therefore, this section requires delivery of the original ownership document to the recorder when the deed or certificate of location is filed.
 It also requires the recorder to destroy the ownership document to prevent its future use.
 This section is based on Colo.
 Rev. Stat. §§ 38-29-202(1)(c), 38-29-207.